 - Participate in a summer bridge program to satisfy a minimum of one of the two developmental requirements.
 Upon successful completion of the program, students may continue in the Fall but will be restricted to a maximum of 10 Southeastern hours.
 Students desiring to take more than 10 hours may cross-enroll in additional courses at one of Southeastern's community college partners.
-Students may apply to participate in the cross-enrollment program through Southeastern's Admissions Office. - 2.
-Enroll in a community college and complete at least one of the two developmental requirements and then apply for admission as a transfer student to Southeastern for the following semester.
-Students choosing this option should contact a community college of their choice to apply for admission.
+Students may apply to participate in the cross-enrollment program through Southeastern's Admissions Office. - Enroll in a community college and complete at least one of the two developmental requirements and then apply for admission as a transfer student to Southeastern for the following semester.
+Students choosing this option should contact a community college of their choice to apply for admission. - 3.
+Take the Compass exam and obtain a passing score in a minimum of one of the two developmental requirements.
+After passing scores are obtained, students may continue in the Fall but will be restricted to a maximum of 10 Southeastern hours.
+Students desiring to take more than 10 hours may cross-enroll in additional courses at one of Southeastern's community college partners.
+Students should contact the office of testing to schedule a Compass exam.